NamOpt/OptimizedTools/README.md

 # OptimizedTools

+⚒️ Development:
+For the source: You should not download from the source I uploaded, it's just for fun, You should download it from the Release page, with each update I will update the source and upload it to the Release page.

 ℹ️ OptimizedTools Windows Utility

 - Welcome to OptimizedTools, an advanced configuration utility designed to enhance your privacy and security on Windows.
 This tool is highly recommended for use after a fresh installation of Windows to achieve maximum privacy and security benefits.
 Depending on your Windows version, this tool can also help you apply specific system tweaks.